 Here are the negative aspects of SIM cards:

-- eSIM can’t be physically damaged or lost: Since it’s embedded inside phones, you run much less of damaging cards and weakening your signal quality at the least convenient times.
+- eSIM can’t be physically damaged or lost: Since it’s embedded inside phones, you run a lower chance of damaging cards and weakening your signal quality at the least convenient times.

-- eSIM isn’t easy to hack: Hackers must pivot through a billing-process security feature and the cloud to intrude into your phone details while roaming with an eSIM.
+- SIMs are easier to hack: Hackers must pivot through a billing-process security feature and the cloud to intrude into your phone details while roaming with an eSIM.
 SIMs can be hacked if captured physically.

-- SIMs can be harder to locate: Network providers can control eSIM over the air, which makes your location easier to find in case your phone becomes lost or stolen.
+- SIMs can be harder to locate: Network providers can control eSIMs over the air, which makes your location easier to find in case your phone becomes lost or stolen.

 Although eSIM may seem flawless at a glance, there are still a few disadvantages to using eSIM.